 The Receiver made an initial distribution to creditors of approximately \$21.3 million in February 2009.
 This distribution equaled approximately 14 percent.
-The Receiver expects to make a second distribution to creditors with allowed claims in the second or third quarter of 2010.
-At this point in time, it is impossible to tell how large the distribution will be.
-The current amount being held in trust by the Receiver is approximately \$8.2 million.
+At the Court's direction, the Receiver has been waiting for the Wuhlheide to be sold and the Vector litigation to be concluded prior to making a second distribution.
+However, due to the fact that the Wuhlheide sale fell through, the Receiver is requesting permission form the Court to make a second interim distribution to creditors with allowed claims by the end of 2010.
+The Receiver believes that this distribution will be in the approximate amount of \$7 million.
+The current amount being held in trust by the Receiver is approximately \$9 million.
+The Receiver anticipates making a third and final distribution of approximately \$6 million to \$10 million upon the sale of all remaining assets.